raspiblitz/raspiblitz-docs/docs/faq/dev.md

 ### Can I run RaspiBlitz on other computers than RaspberryPi?

+Yes.
+The build script `build_sdcard.sh` (in the root of the raspiblitz repo) has the goal to be able to turn a fresh setup of the Linux distribution [Debian](https://cdimage.debian.org/cdimage/) (use latest release) into a RaspiBlitz system.
+Login as root and run:

+``

-There is an experimental section in this GitHub that tries to build for other SingleBoardComputers.
+There is also an experimental section in the raspiblitz repo that tries to build for other SingleBoardComputers.
 Feel free to try it out and share your experience: [alternative.platforms/README.md](https://github.com/raspiblitz/raspiblitz/blob/dev/alternative.platforms/README.md)

 ### How can I build an SD card from another branch?